Weed control on private property

 - Clean off dogs with a brush when leaving off-leash areas

-Alberta Agriculture and Rural Development has more information on how to prevent the spread of weeds.
+Alberta Agriculture and Forestry has more information on how to prevent the spread of weeds.

 The most popular way to control weeds is physical or mechanical control.
 These methods are good to use in sensitive areas such as around water bodies.
 Common methods include: